 Segmentation is used to make it harder for a client that compromises a server to get access to the information exchanged in other parts of the data center.
-The easiest way to segment servers is to place them in different Layer 2 domains or virtual LANs (VLANs).
+The easiest way to segment servers is to place them in different Layer 2 domains or virtual LANs (VLANs), and to separate those VLANs using a router or firewall.
 When applicable, segmentation local to the VLAN (by means of private VLANs) further enhances data center security by preventing a server infected by a worm from propagating to adjacent servers.